Top Things to do in Cartagena Colombia

-Are you concerned about the safety of Cartagena?
-Read my post about Cartagena Colombia safety coming soon!
+Are you concerned about the safety of Colombia?
+Check out what I thought about Cartagena Colombia safety while backpacking with myself and another girl.

 This beach seemed like it had a lot more locals on it, and less vendors than Bocagrande.
 It’s still nice and close to the town, so you won’t get the white sandy beach, but I’d say worth a visit!
 You seriously can’t go wrong with any beach that’s on the ocean and a part of the Caribbean.